 To help prevent germ breeding grounds from popping up all over the office, some preventative measures that make a big difference include:

-- Wipe down desks daily - Once upon a time workers would occasionally get a glimpse of disinfecting wipes and realize it’d been a few weeks since they’d cleaned the coffee off of their keyboards.
+- Wipe down desks daily - Once upon a time, workers would occasionally get a glimpse of disinfecting wipes and realize it’d been a few weeks since they’d cleaned the coffee off their keyboards.
 Those days will not be returning.
-Before starting anything, employees need to wipe down the desk and everything on it when first arriving at the office.
+Before starting anything, employees must wipe down the desk and everything on it when first arriving at the office.

 - Clear away personal items - Coffee mugs can no longer be left just sitting around half full of cold coffee.
 Items like water bottles or mugs need to be cleared off when an employee is done using the desk.
 If they are not cleared away, the next employee to use the desk should use a wipe to move them and then clean the areas where they have been sitting.

-- Wipe down cell phones - Most people are not aware that one of the dirtiest things around is their cell phone.
-In order to keep new germs away from a clean hybrid workspace, clean it regularly.
+- Wipe down cell phones - Most people are unaware that one of the dirtiest things around is their cell phone.
+To keep new germs away from a clean hybrid workspace, clean it regularly.

-- No shared pens - The days of pen holders that everyone grabbed from have ended as well.
+- No shared pens - The days of pen holders that everyone grabbed from have also ended.
 Pens shouldn’t be left lying around but in a personal bag.

 - Clean it when leaving too - More than likely the person at that workstation today won’t be there tomorrow.
 Sanitize the workstation as well as any items being taken home to prevent taking workplace germs with you.

 - Make sure supplies are at the ready - Make sure that cleaning supplies, specifically disinfecting wipes, are in the proximity of every workstation for ease of finding and procuring wipes for cleaning.

 These simple steps can make a tremendous impact on protecting employees.